Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Experiments

 \subsection{Model Details}

-We implement our approach on CogVideoX-5B-I2V~\cite{yang2025cogvideox} with residual connections~\cite{Zhang2023ControlNet} on the first $L{=}16$ transformer blocks, using dense DINOv3-ViT-S/16 patch features as input.
-The features are bicubically upscaled 2x and then encoded.
-To adapt the latent space dimension to the one of the hidden state, two causal Conv3D layers temporally compress the sequence from 49 to 13 frames, matching the VAE latent temporal resolution (and architecture), and the result is concatenated channel-wise with the VAE latents before being fed into the conditioning branch.
+We implement our approach on CogVideoX-5B-I2V~\cite{yang2025cogvideox} with residual connections~\cite{Zhang2023ControlNet} into the first $L{=}16$ transformer blocks, using dense DINOv3-ViT-S/16 patch features as input.
+These features are bicubically upscaled by a factor of 2 and then encoded.
+To align the latent space dimension to the one of the hidden state.
+The temporal adapter $A$ is composed of two causal Conv3D layers that temporally compress the sequence from 49 to 13 frames, matching the VAE latent temporal resolution (and architecture) and the result is concatenated channel-wise with the VAE latents before being fed into the conditioning branch.
 We set the hidden dimension of the conditioning branch to $256$ to further reduce the risk of overfitting.
-The last linear layer is zero initialized for more stable training.
+Zero-initialized output projections inject additive residuals at each layer of the base CogVideoX transformer, ensuring stable training from initialization.
 At inference time, we scale the conditioning residuals by $0.8$.

 We train the temporal adapter and lightweight transformer blocks from scratch with AdamW ($\beta_1{=}0.9$, $\beta_2{=}0.95$) at a peak learning rate of $2{\times}10^{-4}$ with cosine annealing and 500 warmup steps, a batch size of 8, and gradient clipping at 1.0.
 We apply conditioning dropout during training, setting the conditioning input to zero with probability $0.1$.
+In the supplemental we show results for different video models.